AndreBrinkop/Udagram-Image-Filtering-Application/README.md

 * You can visit `http://localhost:80` in your web browser to verify that the application is running.
 You should see a web interface.

 ## Run the Application
 The application is build up as multiple microservice modules.
-It is recommended to run the application using the [provided dockcer-compose files](https://github.com/AndreBrinkop/Udagram-Image-Filtering-Application/blob/master/udagram-deployment/docker/README.md).
+It is recommended to run the application using the [provided dockcer-compose files](https://github.com/AndreBrinkop/Udagram-Image-Filtering-Application/blob/master/udagram-deployment/docker).

+## Deploy the Application to Kubernetes
+The application [includes configuration scripts](https://github.com/AndreBrinkop/Udagram-Image-Filtering-Application/tree/master/udagram-deployment/k8s) that make it easy to deploy all components to a Kubernetes cluster using kubectl.